Quickscribe Services Ltd.

 Resolving Parenting Disputes Out of Court

 What happens if two parents or guardians, now separated, share decision-making authority over their child but cannot agree on what is the best decision for the child?
 In situations where guardians reach an impasse, many believe that their only remedy to these issues is through the courts.
 While the courts can step in as needed, it is important to note that resolving family issues through the courts should be the last resort and that there are better options available to families navigating conflict.
-Read the full article by Chantal M. Cattermole, Caroline Camp with Clark Wilson LLP.
+Read the full article by Chantal M. Cattermole and Caroline Camp with Clark Wilson LLP.

 Act or Regulation Affected Effective Date Amendment Information